-- The Marriage Bureau, opens a new window: Two women opened a marriage bureau in WWII London to help women and, often, soldiers find their match.
+Two women opened a marriage bureau in WWII London to help women and, often, soldiers find their match in The Marriage Bureau.

-- First Comes Marriage, opens a new window: An American girl dreams of a big splashy love story, but she's a child of traditional Iraqi parents; this memoir's strength lies in the author's immaturity and honesty.
+An American girl dreams of a big splashy love story, but she's a child of traditional Iraqi parents; this memoir's strength lies in the author's immaturity and honesty in First Comes Marriage.

-- How to Create the Perfect Wife, opens a new window: An 18th-century gentleman raises two orphan girls according to his exacting standards for an ideal wife.
+An 18th-century gentleman raises two orphan girls according to his exacting standards for an ideal wife in How to Create the Perfect Wife.

-- The Heart Is A Shifting Sea, opens a new window: An author follows three couples in modern Mumbai for nearly a decade as each marriage faces joy and frustration.
+An author follows three couples in modern Mumbai for nearly a decade as each marriage faces joy and frustration in The Heart Is a Shifting Sea.

-- That Can Be Arranged: A Muslim woman shares her often hilarious account of how she met her husband.
+A Muslim woman shares her often hilarious account of how she met her husband in That Can Be Arranged.